 How to make chrysanthemum tea

 Chrysanthemum tea is a herbal beverage prepared from the dried flowers of chrysanthemum.
 It has a clear yellow colour and a delicate floral aroma, with enormous nutritional value.

 Chrysanthemum tea is very easy to make.
-Pluck the flowers, if you grow them and leave them to dry for a few days.
+Pluck the flowers, if you grow them, and leave them to dry for a few days.
 You can also buy dried chrysanthemum blooms or tea in a store.

 Boil water and allow it to cool for about a minute or so.
 Then steep about 4-6 dried flowers in a cup of water for about five minutes.
 You can drink this hot or cold.
-You can rinse the the flowers first.
+You can rinse the flowers first.
 Do this by placing the flowers in a cup.
 Add hot water to it.
 Swirl the water around and pour the water out.
 Now add the hot water to the dried chrysanthemum flowers and make the tea as stated above.
-You can reuse the flowers several times by adding hot water to it after the first infusion.
+You can reuse the flowers several times by adding hot water to them after the first infusion.

 While making chrysanthemum tea, make sure to use only flowers from plants that have not been sprayed with pesticides or other chemicals.

-Caution: Do not ingest chrysanthemums if you are allergic to daisies or ragweed, and if you are taking medication to lower your blood pressure.
+Caution: Do not ingest chrysanthemums if you are allergic to daisies or ragweed and if you are taking medication to lower your blood pressure.
 Chrysanthemum may cause increased sensitivity to light.
 If you’re pregnant or nursing, ask your doctor before drinking chrysanthemum tea.